Ignatius Aphrem II: Personal life

-On Sunday 19 June 2016, an ISIS affiliated suicide bomber tried to assassinate Ignatius Aphrem II during a special ceremony commemorating the 101st anniversary of the Ottoman genocide against Armenians, Arameans and Greeks.
-Three security officers were killed and five people injured; the Patriarch Mor Ignatius Aphrem II was unharmed.

-2018 missile strikes against Syria

-In April 2018, Ignatius Aphrem II, together with Patriarch John X of Antioch issued a strong condemnation of the 2018 missile strikes against Syria.
-They said the bombing "were clear violation of the international laws and the UN Charter", and that the "unjust aggression encourages the terrorist organizations and gives them momentum to continue in their terrorism."
+In 2018, Ignatius received an honorary degree from the National and Kapodistrian University of Athens in Zografou, Greece.
+The ceremony was attended by Ieronymos II of Athens and several Syriac Orthodox clergy, with Ignatius delivering a speech about the status of Christianity in the Middle East.

+Identity

+Being the Patriarch of the Syriac Orthodox Church, Ignatius has previously spoken of the Aramaic roots and identity of the church, as well as his home country of Syria.
+However, in an interview with Assyria TV, he affirmed that the church's adherents should unite under one label ("Suryoye") outside of the Assyrian and Aramean designations that are used outside of the church's space, taking a more neutral stance on the Assyrian naming dispute.
+He also explained that he would not allow any political organization to represent the church by default.

+Ignatius Aphrem II's stance on the dispute provoked discord from organizations that espoused an Aramean identity, namely the World Council of Arameans.
+In May 2015, a program on the WCA-run Suryoyo Sat questioned his call for unity and featured anti-Assyrian sentiment, with the same participants boycotting meetings with the patriarch.
+In 2017, Sabri Atman of the Seyfo Center criticized a letter sent by the WCA to Ignatius to add the Aramean label to the name of the Syriac Orthodox Church, which was rejected by the patriarchate.

 Publications

 In 2003, Cyril Aphrem Karim published the Book of the Order for the Burial of the Clergy.
-He also saw to the reprint of works including the Shorter Catechism of the Syriac Orthodox Church of Antioch (1999) by former Patriarch Ignatius Aphrem I Barsoum, and the Book of Scripture Readings for Sundays and Feasts Days (2000), originally published by Mor Philoxenus Yuhanon Dolabani of Mardin.
+He also saw to the reprinting of works including the Shorter Catechism of the Syriac Orthodox Church of Antioch (1999) by former Patriarch Ignatius Aphrem I Barsoum, and the Book of Scripture Readings for Sundays and Feasts Days (2000), originally published by Mor Philoxenus Yuhanon Dolabani of Mardin.
 Cyril Aphrem Karim encouraged the American Foundation for Syriac Studies to publish a quarterly entitled Syriac Studies and helped co-sponsor a series of public lectures by scholars and intellectuals on Syriac culture, history, literature and theology.
 In 2004, Cyril Aphrem Karim wrote Symbols of the Cross in the Writings of the Early Syriac Fathers.
 He has also published two children's books: In The Tree House and Animals from the Bible.